orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ###### Editor

-Natively LLM lock from query to target where target is some fixed name from a map of keys.
-Technically these could be arbitrary structure again, how to put that in the language model?
-How to select from all possible contextually set values.
-Also add memory in the sense of particular keystrokes resolve to some value.
-(Like ide templates) And historically found maps also influence the mapping

-Show the LLM query as code, which executes some underlying code.
-So things like if <>

-Hold something like ALT + click to spring new window at location when starting to type.

-Alternative to using dots . to call functions, use spaces like a terminal command git clone arg arg -arg.

-Directory is similarly just some command matching to some structure as /*/ (looped).
-You want things like select directory location, then apply function there like .open or other manipulation once it's selected as an object.

-Directory string type is ([A-Z]:)?/(dir name)/? looped, and then we define operations like .open() you on type Directory.

-"on startup" enter, enters a new file ; file more generally as context, which is hooked to startup, after all the other startup scripts.
-Then some way to open the startup script which serially shows all the contexts as if they were a single file/context - since there is an order to them.

-"directory string" enter, then genereally any . method that follows is using rhe most recent variable declaration.
-But the result of .open wouldn't be a declaration (unluss explicitly typed) - others this would change the most recent for

 No "" or ' for strings, use tab or enter to exit it as a token.
 Use ctrl enter/tab for \t en \n.
 If accepting function doesn't allow for a space in the current position, space too exits the token.